 Can You Become Securely Attached?
 Can your Attachment Style Change?

 Everyone wants to be loved.
 You deserve to receive love, and there are ways to make that goal achievable.
 One of the ways to get the love you deserve is by working on yourself in therapy.
-When you talk to a therapist that cares about your wellbeing, you can discuss your want to be in a loving relationship and the challenges you're facing to get there.
+When you talk to a therapist that cares about your wellbeing, you can discuss that you want to be in a loving relationship and the challenges you're facing to get there.
 You don't have to suffer alone.
 There are online counselors who understand attachment styles and want to help you turn your relationships from anxious, fearful or avoidant to secure.

 Getting Help For Attachment in Online Therapy

 Attachment styles start when we are young, but they don't have to remain the same.
-One thing that can help when it comes to attachment is to speak about it in therapy.
+One thing that can help is to speak about it in therapy.
 You want to have healthy relationships, and love yourself.
 These are objectives that you can achieve.
 The goal is to become confident in love, to be able to trust your partner, and to be securely attached.
 If you work on yourself in therapy, you'll find that you and your partner can become more securely attached, but remember that focusing on yourself is the most important thing to do here.
 If you don't feel securely attached, that's okay.
 It's possible to modify, and it's something that you must work towards so that you can have healthy relationships.
 One way you can do this is to find a counselor through BetterHelp and start online counseling.
 The counselors at BetterHelp are great at helping you discover what's going to work for you and how to become more securely attached in your relationship.